After your surgery you may be concerned about how you will feel, the possible side effects and your follow up appointments.

 Your neck wound is usually closed with stitches that are under the skin surface and dissolve over a few weeks.
 Sometimes surgeons use clips rather than stitches.
 Clips need to be removed a few weeks after the operation.
-You may have a sore throat but this will stop within a few days.
+You may have a sore throat, but this will improve within a few days.

 When you wake up, you will have several different tubes going into your body.
 This can be a bit frightening.
 But it helps to know what they are all for.
 You will have: